 First one, then a couple more fishermen cropped up, standing alone on the banks, dipping their rods and exuding the usual unfriendly vibes.
-How did they even get there, I windered?
+How did they even get there, I wondered?
 Not looking intrepid enough to have tramped over the hills, they must have paid their dues and been dropped off by the Inverpolly Estate’s boat from Boat Bay.
-Then a bloke comes round the corner paddling an inflatable bath and threatens to put the wind up their trout.
+Then a bloke comes round the corner paddling a yellow inflatable bath and threatens to put the wind up their trout.

-I neared the sluice (left from above, and right, from the south) at the southwest corner of Loch Sionascaig.
+I neared the sluice (above: from above; left, from the south) at the southwest corner of Loch Sionascaig.
 On my Suilven overnighter a few weeks back, I’d noticed something white hereabouts while on the way back to Boat Bay from the north side of Sionascaig.
-Turns out they were just big white bags of rocks (pic, above left) left over from shoring up the crumbling sluice wall.
-Most of the water pours though holes in the wall but even then, considering the size of Loch Sionascaig, there’s no danger here of getting sucked into anything nasty at the current levels.
+Turns out they were just big white bags of rocks left over from shoring up the crumbling sluice wall.
+Most of the water pours though holes in the wall but even then, considering the size of Loch Sionascaig, there’s no danger here of getting sucked into anything nasty at normal levels.
 Should the wall fail, that could be another matter.

-It’s about 10 metre drop (right) into the steep-sided Loch Uidh which in turn leads to a gap (left).
-Here as expected the wind was funnelling but counteracted by a slight current running my way.
-This soon ended at another crumbling sluice that might have been runnable.
-I came right up and had a good look but decided the raft was too wide to make it down the chute and one-foot drop (right) without making a mess of myself.
+I came right up and had a good look but decided the raft was too wide to make it down the chute and one-foot drop without me making a mess of myself, and I had to get out soon after.
 So I walked round and down alongside a series of torrents to the last paddle, Loch Na Dall.
-This happens to be linked by a short car track to the WMR (not on the map, though a fence line is shown); a good take out if you’re in a canoe.
+This happens to be linked by a short car track to the WMR (not on the map); a good take out if you’re in a canoe.